 - The agent and applicant will be able to retrieve a copy of the interview record from the Canadian Patent Database, generally within 2-4 days from the date of the interview;

-- If the examiner has contacted the authorized correspondent to request a voluntary amendment to correct a defect and the authorized correspondent does not wish to submit any amendments, the examiner will prepare a written office action summarizing the defects discussed during the interview;
+- If the examiner has contacted the appointed patent agent, common representative or single applicant to request a voluntary amendment to correct a defect and the appointed patent agent, common representative or single applicant does not wish to submit any amendments, the examiner will prepare a written office action summarizing the defects discussed during the interview;

-- If/when a voluntary amendment is submitted to the office, the authorized correspondent may wish to inform the examiner by phone of that fact so the examiner will know to periodically check for receipt of the amendment;
+- If/when a voluntary amendment is submitted to the office, the appointed patent agent, common representative or single applicant may wish to inform the examiner by phone of that fact so the examiner will know to periodically check for receipt of the amendment;

 - Once the voluntary amendment is received, the examiner will review the application and submitted amendments and approve the application for allowance, if it complies with the Patent Act and Rules;